-November 8, 2018, I again showed up to the Oregon Humane Society to get a puppy.
-Paige was available to view.
+November 8, 2018, I again show up to the Oregon Humane Society to get a puppy, and Paige is available to view.

-Made me feel like she turned her back against me.
+Making me feel as if she turned her back against me.

-I got her two weeks into the journey of writing full-time and rebuilding my career from below ground zero.
-She’s seen me cry — she’s the one next to me writing those stupid love lies…
+I got her two weeks into this journey of writing full-time and rebuilding my career from ground zero.
+She’s seen me cry, try, and write those stupid love lies…

-No — she never turned her back on me, maliciously lunge at me, but she grew with me unexpectedly.
+And no, she never turned her back on me, maliciously lunged at me, but she grew with me unexpectedly.
 Because I thought ‘you know who‘ would always be there to help protect her with me.

 Every day I learn she’s still growing with me.
 She’s no thinker like me, but smarter than I can imagine her to be.
-After one year she’s still a good girl.
+And after one year, she’s still a good girl.

 Her universe is my world—growing every morning when I see my Kali girl.
-Another year for our page to turn.
-Formerly named Paige, here’s to another year for you and I to age.
+From the year our pages have turned, here’s to another year for her and I to age and learn.